treasonx/grunt-markdown/README.md

 * `auto`: Will try to detect the language
 * `manual`: will pass the language name from markdown to the highlight function
+* `codeLines`: specify text that should wrap code lines

 ###Template File